coala/projects/_projects/improve_diff_handling.md

 following improvements can be incorporated giving coala the ability to:

 1. Offer multiple diffs, i.e. multiple different fixes to the same issue.
-Giving the user a choice to pick the most desireable one.
+Giving the user a choice to pick the most desirable one.
 2. Incorporate input from the user into the diffs offered by using a templating mechanism.